JetBrains/amper/docs/Tutorial.md

     enabled: true
 ```

-and add the following code in the `main.kt` file:
+and replace the contents of `main.kt` with the following code:

 ```kotlin
 import androidx.compose.foundation.text.BasicText